-I teach undergraduate courses in political theory and American political science.
+I teach undergraduate courses in political theory, race and politics, American political science, and research methods.

 Instructor (Summer 2019 online), Teaching Assistant (Fall 2016, Spring 2017, Spring 2018)

-This “Hobbes to Marx” course is often the only political theory class that UNC political science majors take, and I enjoy working with students grappling with more abstract concepts, often for the first time.
+This “Hobbes to Marx” course is sometimes the only political theory class that students take, and I enjoy working with students grappling with abstract concepts, often for the first time.
 I focus on connecting centuries-old arguments to current events and contemporary debates.
 For example, we might discuss how Locke’s conception of property informed the development of policing as the protection of property and the enforcement of the racial caste system in the U.S.

-This course, cross-listed with Women’s and Gender Studies, focuses on contemporary feminist theory.
+This course focuses on contemporary feminist theory.
 My course goals include helping students define their own feminisms and connecting theory to the “real world” through assignments like “pop feminism papers.”
 Students design their own final paper topics and work with the instructor on this iterative assignment to create a sophisticated final product on a topic they are passionate about.
 Past students have written about intersex Olympic athletes, the politics of female pleasure, and gender equity in journalism.

 History of the Future

 Instructor (Duke Talent Identification Program, Summer 2018)

 Duke TIP is an academic program that offers challenging, college-level enrichment classes for middle- and high school students.
 I developed and taught this class, which focuses on utopian thinking and futurism.
 Subjects ranged from Existentialism to urban planning theory, racial politics, totalitarianism, and biopolitics.
 Teaching six hours a day, five and a half days a week and helping students develop high-level thinking skills to was an exciting challenge.

 I am currently a faculty fellow with Gettysburg College’s Center for Public Service through their Community-Based Learning Fellowship, which deepens faculty engagement with service-learning and community-based research.